Reader: Frequently Asked Questions

 How do I highlight across pages inside a PDF?

 Without reflowing the PDF into plain text, there is no way to highlight across PDF pages in any app that we're aware of.
-That said, you can use Readwise's "inline concatenation" feature to combine two disjoint highlights when they're imported into Readwise and before they're exported to your note-taking app.
+That said, you can use Readwise's "inline concatenation" feature (see the Action Tags section above) to combine two disjointed highlights when they're imported into Readwise and before they're exported to your note-taking app.

 How do I remove the random line breaks from highlights made in a PDF?